shoully/WinFi/README.md

 WinFi is VirtualWiFi that helps you to transform your PC internet connection into a WiFi hotspot.

-## Manually setup
+### Manually setup

-While winfi help you to create hotspot but you can manually created with netsh
+While winfi help you to create hotspot but you can manually create it with netsh using CMD in windows

+#### Setup net hotspot

+Open your CMD app in windows as administrator then type:

 ```
     netsh wlan set hostednetwork mode=allow ssid=winfi key=shortshort